Judeous/Cryptyrinth/Cryptyrinth.md

     + Case '1' calls EquipItem
     + Case '2' does nothing as of now
 + OpenInventory
+  + If _HasItemEquipped_ is true, then displays _currentItem_ then calls a GetAction with the "options" being the names for each Item in _inventory_ and an additional option to call Unequip, then enters a switch for _action_ with each of the cases calling InspectItem for the respective _inventory_[position], or calls Unequip if _action_ is '6'
-  + Displays _currentItem_ then calls a GetAction with the "options" being the names for each Item in _inventory_, then enters a switch for _action_ with each of the cases calling InspectItem for the respective _inventory_[position]
+  + Otherwise, calls a GetAction with the "options" being the names for each Item in _inventory_, then enters a switch for _action_ with each of the cases calling InspectItem for the respective _inventory_[position]
 + GainExperience
   + Displays the value of passed in _gainedExp_, adds that value to _currentExperience_, displays _currentExperience_ and _experinceRequirement_, and if _currentExperience_ is greater than _experinceRequirement_, then LevelUp is called
 + LevelUp